Processing

 KPREPARATIONS FOR MEDICAL, DENTAL OR TOILETRY PURPOSES

-33Medicinal preparations containing inorganic active ingredients
+31Medicinal preparations containing organic active ingredients